bryanlear/rosetta-martini-gromacs-protein-md/README.md

 ***Coarse-graining (CG)**:modeling technique (multiscale) that reduces degrees of freedom in a system by grouping several atoms into a single representative bead/interaction center.
 Allows for simulation of much larger systems over significantly longer timescales ($\mu s$ to $ms$) than are possible with all-atom (AA) models.*

 *`martinize2` converts all-atom (AA) coordinates into a CG representation compatible with the `Martini 3` force field.
-This defines the physical behaviour of the R376H variant in the GROMACS simulation environment.*
+This defines the physical behaviour of the RxxxH variant in the GROMACS simulation environment.*

 The resulting protein is mapped to a CG representation using `martinize2` to extend simulation timescales to the microsecond range.